-Rock Island Communications uses Radio Frequency (RF) communications for delivery of emergency responder communications, broadband and cellular phone access.
-Rock Island uses only FCC approved transceivers and conducts engineering evaluations to ensure that emissions are always at safe levels in all areas.
+T-Mobile uses radio frequency (RF) communications for delivery of emergency responder communications, broadband and cellular phone access.
+They use only FCC approved transceivers and conducts engineering evaluations to ensure that emissions are always at safe levels in all areas.
+Rock Island supplied power, fiber and constructed all T-Mobile sites in our partnership program.

 What is Radio Frequency?